jurgendevries-ou-student/ktai-assignment-3/README.md

 ## Data
 The data is not included in the zip folder, as the zip would exceed the limit of 25MB.
 It is available on https://github.com/jurgendevries-ou-student/ktai-assignment-3, just like all other files including most of the ones mentioned here.
+To run the notebooks, please download the data/ folder and position it in the same folder as the test/ folder.

 ## Versions of Python packages
 Since Mediapipe requires numpy <= 2.0.0 specific versions of other packages are needed, see requirements.txt